pywielR/HAnnoI/README.md

 - exporting annotations as a CSV file, which can be imported again to continue working
 - making screenshots of each individual item within the images

 The program also tracks and exports the coordinates of each item, allowing for subsequent analyses of this data.
-Though HWAnno was developed for one specific use case, its functionalities are not bound to scans of handwritten data.
+Though HAnnoI was developed for one specific use case, its functionalities are not bound to scans of handwritten data.

 ## Installation